timschmolka/1o1-toolbox/1o1 Toolbox.md

 [[Team Assessments#Fear of Conflict Artificial Harmony]]
 - Tell me about how you encourage debates in your team
 - Tell me about a time where you last had a debate in your team
+- Tell me about a time, when you last voiced a controversial opinion in a debate
-- How comfortable are you feeling, raising concerns or (controversial) opinions within your team?
+- How comfortable are you feeling, raising concerns or (controversial) opinions within your team? (maybe delete in favor of above)
 - Tell me about when you last held back an argument - and why

 ## Level of Commitment and Ambiguity